app-illinois/Design-Resources/applications/ila-cookie-banner/CONTRIBUTING.md

 Once this mini web server is running, the pages can be tested by visiting `http://localhost:8888`.

+To test the cookie banner, use the URL `http://localhost:8888/docs/Cookie-Banner.html`.

 > Standard disclaimer: the Python mini web server is not acceptable for any production hosting.